Fighting oppression with oppression

 However unquestionably, one particular faith is certain to be victimized.

-Although it is estimated that there are less than 100 Muslim women living in Québec who wear a burqa or a niqab, the bill is a message to Muslims as a whole, whether moderate or not.
+Although it is estimated that there are fewer than 100 Muslim women living in Québec who wear a burqa or a niqab, the bill is a message to Muslims as a whole, whether moderate or not.